Let me guide you all the way east where Cuba keeps a hidden gem called Baracoa.

 Anyway, I recommend buying tickets as early as possible.
 In any case, at least six weeks in advance and possibly on the website www.cubana.cu.
 Booking tickets in Cuba at short notice is difficult and usually not possible.
 However, you can always try to book a flight in Havana or Santiago de Cuba at one of the larger Cubana offices.

 I spared two nights before my flight out.
 I got to Havana in the morning and left my stuff at my Casa Particular.
 Then, I spent the day at one of Playas del Este, had a nice dinner and a last mojito, and left the next morning.

 If for any reason the flight got canceled, I’d had more than 24 hours to make it to Havana by bus or by cab.

 Actually, I’m sticking to this time planning anywhere in the world – and definitely in Cuba.

 Where to Stay and to Eat

 As in all other places I’ve visited in Cuba, I stayed at a casa particular also in Baracoa.
-Actually, at two casas since there was this big mixup.
-Like I mentioned before, it does occure that you book with a host who then accepts a walk-in and arranges another casa for you.
+Actually, in two casas since there was this big mixup.
+As I mentioned before, it does occur that you book with a host who then accepts a walk-in and arranges another casa for you.

 Obviously, the most important fact is that they don’t leave you stranded in the street.
 Nevertheless, me and other travellers did feel a bit shuffled around.